SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/vue.md

 ## TypeScript

-For typescript, you need to load the type definitions inside `vite-env.d.ts` to fix errors with `?use`/`?view` query.
+For TypeScript, you need to load the type definitions inside `vite-env.d.ts` to fix errors with `?use`/`?view` query.

 ```ts
 /// <reference types="vite/client" />